 On a side note, I'm a curious person by nature and that's why I like to do and learn lots of things.
 So whether you are interested in my project or not, feel free to reach out!
 I believe that there are no boundaries when collaborating interdisciplinary.
 For example, research on cacao trees not only spans biology.
 There is ongoing anthropological research that is trying to figure out how cocoa got from the Amazon (its biological origin) to Mexico!

-I'm a chemist in my final year of the MChem with Industrial Placement programme at the University of St Andrews.
+I'm a graduate of the MChem with Industrial Placement programme at St Andrews.
 My research focused on improvements to a Dye-Sensitised Solar Cell (DSSC) process used in the St Andrews undergraduate laboratory.
 For a brief overview, see my poster, or for a deeper dive you can read my research essay.
 My six week project was with _makesense Colombia and Picacho con futuro in Medellín to create socially innovative solutions to the challenges of sustainability and circular economy, designing and delivering workshops to understand what these concepts meant to the people and then to explore ways in which their lives intersect with the natural world.

 Academic Interests